JetBrains/teamcity-documentation/topics/licensing-policy.md

 An additional server in a [high availability set-up](multinode-setup.md) uses the license from the main server and does not require a separate license at this time.
 </note>

 Each TeamCity edition comes bundled with 3 or more [build agents](build-agent.md).
 To use more agents than the bundled number, separate build agent license keys can be entered.
 Additional agents can be added to both editions.

 Besides the Professional and Enterprise licenses, there are two more license types:
 * __Evaluation__ — has an expiration date and provides an unlimited number of agents and build configurations.
 To obtain the evaluation license, use the link on [TeamCity download page](http://www.jetbrains.com/teamcity/download/).
 The evaluation license can be obtained only once for each major TeamCity version.
 A second evaluation license key from the site is not accepted by the same major version of TeamCity server.
 If you need to extend/repeat the evaluation, please [contact](https://www.jetbrains.com/support/sales/) our sales department.
-Each [EAP](https://confluence.jetbrains.com/display/TW/TeamCity+EAP) (preview, not stable) release of TeamCity comes bundled with a 60\-day evaluation license.
+Each [EAP](https://confluence.jetbrains.com/display/TW/TeamCity+EAP) (preview, not stable) release of TeamCity comes bundled with a 60-day evaluation license.
-* __Open Source__ — this is a special type of license granted for open source projects, it is time\-based, and provides an unlimited number of agents.
+* __Open Source__ — this is a special type of license granted for open source projects, it is time-based, and provides an unlimited number of agents.
 Refer to the details on [the page](https://www.jetbrains.com/teamcity/buy/choose_edition.jsp?license=OPEN_SOURCE)

 The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or the Windows Tray Notifiers.